-- A. The social needs for celebration do not wait until the group reaches 120+.
-Yes, it will be easier with more people, but some things can be done right now. - B. Celebration meets a need for praise and worship in an environment of participation and excitement. - 1.
+A. The social needs for celebration do not wait until the group reaches

+120+.
+Yes, it will be easier with more people, but some things can be done right now.

+- B. Celebration meets a need for praise and worship in an environment of participation and excitement. - 1.
 Celebration is directly related to the size of the facilities. - 2.
 When the elements of celebration are present (preparation, anticipation, and excitement of those leading), celebration can take place when the facilities are 50%-55% full. - a.
 If your facility seats 150 people, then you can provide celebration with 75 or more people. - b.
 But you may be several people away from having 75 people.
-This does not mean you have to wait until you reach 75 in attendance to celebrate. - c.
+You do not have to wait until you reach 75 in attendance to celebrate?
+Certainly not! - c.
 Be creative in getting the 50 people you have to sit together.
-For example, take part of the space for an extra Sunday School class room.
-This will bring people together resulting in the "herd experience".
+For example, put up fewer chairs or make part of the space an extra Sunday School classroom.
+This will bring people together resulting in the "herd experience."